Updated: Jun 17

 Know your rights!
 Are you being paid at least the legal minimum wage?
 What is the legal minimum wage for your area?
 These are important questions and the answers can make a BIG difference.
-Let's get started and break this down.
+Whether you're currently employed or you're looking for a job, knowing your rights about your wages is very important!
+Let's get started.

 Minimum wage is the lowest legal amount that an employer can pay their staff for work.
 The US Department of Labor Wage and Hour Division is responsible for enforcing the nation's labor-related federal laws including supporting minimum wage.
-Even though we have federal laws for minimum wage, the actual wage amount can vary greatly depending on which city and/or state you live in.
+The Fair Labor Standards Act (FLSA) “…establishes the minimum wage, overtime pay, recordkeeping, and child labor standards affecting full-time and part-time workers in the private sector and in Federal, State, and local governments”.
+(Source: US Department of Labor website) As of January 1st, 2020, the Federal minimum wage is $7.25 per hour.
+(Source: US Department of Labor website) Even though we have federal laws for minimum wage, the actual wage amount can vary greatly depending on which city and/or state you live in.
 The map below shows the different minimum wage laws that exist in each US state.

 IMAGE SOURCE: US Department of Labor website

 As you can see, not every state has its own minimum wage laws.
 Check out the US Department of Labor's website to view an interactive map to find more details about the current laws in your own state.
 If a state's minimum wage is higher than the federal standard, then the state's wage rate applies.
 If a state's minimum wage is lower than the federal standard then the federal wage rate applies.